dconneely/task-car/README.md

 # `task-car`

-Retrieve car information.

-Simple Spring Boot demonstration application.
+This is a simple Spring Boot demonstration application.
+It is my own work and not copied.